nursh/Workout-Log/README.md

 ## Description

-The project uses react to build a simple application for logging workouts.
+The project is a simple application for logging workouts.
 It consists of two pages.
   * A page displaying the table of workouts
   * A page displaying the form to add workouts